Your complete guide to quartz countertops

 Related Article: Your Guide To Granite Countertops

-Generally speaking, quartz styles run the gamut, from granite countertop look alikes—featuring natural colors and veining—to more stylish, engineered, and uniform countertops.
+Generally speaking, quartz styles run the gamut, from granite countertop look-alikes—featuring natural colors and veining—to more stylish, engineered, and uniform countertops.
 From snowy whites to deep blacks, quartz comes in just about every color.

-If you’re looking for exotic colors such as cherry red or coral, you’re probably going to be interested in quartz over granite or marble.
+For this reason, if you’re looking for exotic colors such as cherry red or coral, you’re probably going to be interested in quartz over granite or marble.

 Related Article: Here’s How To Find The Right Color For Your Kitchen Remodel